What is a UTR number?

 Once you get your UTR number it stays with you all your life - in the same way as your National Insurance number.

 Who needs a UTR number from HMRC?

-You only need a UTR number if you submit a self-assessment tax return - meaning if you're self-employed or have set up a limited company, you will need a UTR number to pay tax.
+You only need a UTR number if you submit a self-assessment tax return.

 How to get a UTR number

 - Register for self-assessment online: Before you submit a tax return for the first time - say, after you've started a new business - you need to register for self-assessment, which you can do on the HMRC website.
 When you do this, you will automatically be assigned a UTR number, which will be sent in a letter through the post.